Premiership of Liz Truss: Proposals of the mini-budget and snubbing the Office for Budget Responsibility (OBR)

+Response of financial markets and organisations

 Following the mini-budget announcement, the markets reacted badly with the sterling and government bonds dropping significantly in response to a large increase in government borrowing.
-By 23 September, the pound had hit a 37-year low against the US dollar at below $1.10 whilst the FTSE 100 index fell by 2.3%.
+By 23 September, the pound had hit a 37-year low against the US dollar at below $1.10 whilst the FTSE 100 Index fell by 2.3 per cent.
 Andrew Wishart, at Capital Economics, said the market reaction to Kwarteng's budget suggested mortgage rates of more than 6 per cent were now a "distinct possibility".

+Cricitism from political opponents and International Monetary fund (IMF) warnings as public approval ratings plummet

 The Labour Party accused the Conservatives of gambling on the economy.
 On 27 September, the IMF also warned the UK government that it should re-evaluate the planned tax cuts announced in the mini-budget as they would heighten inequality and inflation in the country.
 Additionally, there was a strong public reaction with one YouGov poll on 29 September recording a 33-point lead for the Labour Party ahead of the Conservatives.
-Truss's personal approval rating were reported as minus 37, falling from minus 7 in one week, with 12% of people describing the mini-budget as a good policy.
+Truss's personal approval rating were reported as minus 37, falling from minus 7 in one week, with 12 per cent of people describing the mini-budget as a good policy.

+Government response to market volatility and sacking of Kwasi Kwarteng

-In response, Truss and Kwarteng reversed the decision on the removal of the 45p of income tax for higher earners on 3 October following a significant backlash.
-Kwarteng was sacked by Liz Truss on 14 October 2022, appointing Jeremy Hunt as his replacement.
-Later that day, Truss held a poorly received press conference which lasted for eight minutes with Truss announcing that the previously planned corporation tax rise that she had campaigned to abandon during the leadership campaign would now go ahead.
-Truss said she decided on these changes as the mini-budget "went further and faster than markets were expecting".
+In response, Truss and Kwarteng reversed the decision on the removal of the 45 pence of income tax for higher earners on 3 October following a significant backlash.
+Kwarteng was dismissed by Truss on 14 October 2022, who appointed Jeremy Hunt to succeed him.
+Later that day, Truss held a press conference which lasted for eight minutes with Truss announcing that the previously planned corporation tax rise that she had campaigned to abandon during the leadership campaign would now go ahead.
+Truss said she decided on these changes because the mini-budget "went further and faster than markets were expecting".